ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 When this information is requested, not only are the files sent over the wire, but so user information, such as the the user's IP address, location, browser information, system information, and more.
 More importantly, all of this information is sent as unencrypted plain text over the public internet, meaning that any network sitting between the user's browser and the server has access to that information.
 This means that when I request a website, like the graphic above, what I'm really saying is "Hello, I'm user 192.00.000.001 in the United States using Mozilla Firefox 48.0.1 on an Intel Macintosh 10.11.6 and would like the `/page.html` resource from http://ethicalweb.org."
 The server, in turn responds by returning the unencrypted resource to the user's browser.

 HTTPS works similarly to HTTP, but adds a layer of SSL(Secure Sockets Layer)/ TLS(Transport Layer Security) encryption.
 This means that requests and responses are made over a secure encrypted connection.
-These requests only include the user's I.P. address and the domain of the requested resource.
+These requests only include the user's IP address and the domain of the requested resource.
 In this instance my request would appear as "Hello, I'm user 192.00.000.001 and would like a resource from https://ethicalweb.org."
 The server would then respond with an encrypted version of the resource.

 ---